john-light/validity-rollups/validity_rollups_on_bitcoin.md

 > Image source: [ibid]

 Another consideration is the age of implementation and "battle hardening" that a given validity proof implementation has gone through.
-With the oldest production implementations now several years old (about as old as the Schnorr algorithm implementation that was integrated into Bitcoin Core) there are several validity proof systems that could be used or at least looked at for inspiration.[113]
-Though it should still be noted that the validity proof designs the implementations are based on are relatively new compared to the Schnorr signature algorithm.
+With the oldest production implementations now several years old (about as old as the Schnorr algorithm implementation that was integrated into Bitcoin Core) there are several validity proof systems that could be used or at least looked at for inspiration.[114]
+That said, there have been vulnerabilities found in some production implementations of cryptographic proof protocols.[115, 116] Each time such a vulnerability is discovered in a given cryptographic proof implementation, that implementation's "Lindy clock" is reset back to zero.

+While the implementations of the oldest validity proof and Schnorr protocols used by cryptocurrencies in production are now around the same age, the _protocol designs_ that the validity proof implementations are based on are relatively new compared to the Schnorr signature algorithm.
+This means that the validity proof designs have had less time for review.
+We can gemerally expect that if there is a vulnerability in a protocol design, then as time goes and the number of reviews the protocol receives increases, the likelihood that the vulnerability will be discovered also increases.
+For example, during a review of the details of Zcash's "Sprout" cryptographic proof protocol ahead of giving a technical presentation about the protocol in 2018, Ariel Gabizon discovered a critical design flaw that would have enabled an attacker to undetectably counterfeit shielded coins.[117]

+The discovery of vulnerabilities in the design and implementation of production cryptographic proof systems shows that additional caution, time, review, and testing is warranted when deploying such a system into a blockchain such as bitcoin where it may not be possible to fix a vulnerability without a consensus-level software update.

+### 6.7 Compromised "toxic waste"

+Some cryptographic proof protocols rely on a "parameter generation ceremony" (also known as a "trusted setup") to instantiate the protocol.[118]
+The purpose of this ceremony is to generate "public parameters" that can be used to verify the validity proofs produced by users of the protocol.
+In order to generate the public parameters, random numbers have to be used as inputs.
+If a user knows all of the random numbers used to generate the public parameters, they will be able to produce counterfeit proofs that appear valid even though the transaction the proof is validating violates the basic expectations of the protocol e.g. a user with all of the random numbers could mint coins "out of thin air" rather than minting them via the mining protocol.
+Because these random numbers are both critical to the integrity of the protocol and necessary byproducts of the protocol setup that must be carefully kept separate from each other at all time, they are often referred to as "toxic waste".

+STARK-based proof protocols, being "transparent" in nature, inherently do not require a parameter generation ceremony.[119]
+Most SNARK-based proof protocols, however, including all of the proof protocols used by SNARK-based validity rollups in production today, do require a parameter generation ceremony.
+However in 2019 Sean Bowe discovered how to do zero-knowledge proof constructions on ordinary elliptic curves, with the exciting outcome that zk-SNARKs could be produced without the need for a parameter generation ceremony.[120]
+Later that year, Bowe published a paper with co-authors Daira Hopwood and Jack Grigg describing the new protocol, which they named "Halo", in detail.[83]
+The invention of the Halo protocol opens the possbility of SNARK-based validity rollups that do not require a parameter generation ceremony, thereby eliminating the toxic waste vulnerability.

 ---